Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/07-Description.md

 1. Create grid of overlapping balls like the one shown
  - ![Grid](07-files/GridSample.png)
 1. How would you create a cylinder using the position and radius ellipsoid model we have specified?
+1. Add noise to the output image (Salt and Paper and other types).
+This is particularly useful for later sections since poor segmentations will strongly affect the results of specific analyses.

 ## Part 2 - Thickness Analysis